mindee/doctr/README.md

 ### Docker container

-If you are to deploy containerized environments, you can use the provided Dockerfile to build a docker image:
+If you wish to deploy containerized environments, you can use the provided Dockerfile to build a docker image:

 ```shell
 docker build . -t <YOUR_IMAGE_TAG>